gvec-group/gvec/README.md

 The main features of GVEC are

 * Use of modern **object-oriented FORTRAN**
-* **Radial High Order Finite Element** discretization: Splines with continuity `C^(deg-1)` or discontinuous polynomials
+* **Radial High Order B-spline** discretization: Splines with continuity `C^(deg-1)` or discontinuous polynomials
 * **Number of Fourier modes** for each variable `X^1,X^2,lambda` can be chosen separately
-* **Flexible choice of the mapping** between the space `(X^1,X^2,zeta)--> (x,y,z)` (in VMEC fixed to `(R,Z,phi)-->(x,y,z)` ) to find equilibria in complex-shaped domains (magnetic islands, knotted domain...)
+* **Flexible choice of the mapping** between the space `(X^1,X^2,zeta)--> (x,y,z)` (in VMEC fixed to `(R,Z,phi)-->(x,y,z)` ) to find equilibria in complex-shaped domains (magnetic islands, knotted domains...)
-* Also a VMEC generated netcdf outputfile can be used for initialization of GVEC.
+* A VMEC generated netcdf file can be used for initialization of GVEC.
+* GVEC can convert its final solution to several formats (VMEC netcdf, specific converters)

 GVEC has been developed in the department of **Numerical Methods in Plasma Physics (NMPP)** lead by Prof. Eric Sonnendruecker at the Max-Planck Institute for Plasma Physics in Garching, Germany.

 The list of contributors is found in [CONTRIBUTORS.md](CONTRIBUTORS.md)

+### Installation

+After cloning this repository, follow the installation process: [For instructions see INSTALL.md](INSTALL.md).

 ### Documentation